gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/install.md

 There is NO WARRANTY, to the extent permitted by law.
 ```

+## User or system path

-## DO NOT update the user or system path!
+> **DO NOT update the user or system path!**

-As recommended when installing the toolchain, it is recommended to keep this settings outside the user or system path.
+As recommended when installing the toolchain, it is also recommended to keep this settings outside the user or system path.
 Microsoft did not provide these programs in their distribution, and it is better to keep it that way, when you need them just explicitly update the build path to use them.

 ## Uninstall